1austrartsua1/projSplitFit/docs/examples.rst

 loss function to be divided into an arbitrary number of blocks, each containing the same number of observations (give or take one observation).
 You may determine how many of these blocks to process at each iteration, and among several rules to select blocks for processing.
-Second, it provides nine different options for processing each block.
+Second, it provides eight different options for processing each block.

 The number of loss blocks and their activation scheme are controlled by keyword arguments to the ``run`` method, as described in :numref:`run-options` below.
-The procedure used to process each block is determined by the optional the ``process`` argument to the ``addData`` method.
+The procedure used to process each block is determined by the optional ``process`` argument to the ``addData`` method.
-This value of this argument must be an object whose class is derived from ``lossProcessors.LossProcessor``.
-The file ``lossProcessors.py`` pre-defines the following nine classes that may be used for this purpose :
+This argument must be an object whose class is derived from ``lossProcessors.LossProcessor``.
+The file ``lossProcessors.py`` pre-defines the following eight classes that may be used for this purpose :

 * ``Forward2Fixed``: two-forward-step update with fixed stepsize, see :cite:`for1`
 * ``Forward2Backtrack``: two-forward-step update with backtracking stepsize,